dxc-technology/DXC-Industrialized-AI-Starter/PyPi-docs/docs/contributing_guide.md

 ### Branch and Version Compatibility

-Any change to  DXC Industrialized AI Starter branch should strive as much as possible to be compatible with all released versions of DXC Industrialized AI Starter.
+Any change to the DXC Industrialized AI Starter branch should strive as much as possible to be compatible with all released versions of DXC Industrialized AI Starter.
 We want to avoid multiple incompatible versions existing as much as possible.